‘How’s the new house?’ my auntie asks when I meet her at the garden centre for a brew.

 The waitress emerges from behind the screen and places our slices of cake on the table.
 It’s not just chocolate cake, but chocolate Guinness cake, and the portions are huge, not quite the sliver I’d hoped for.

 In only a few seconds, my auntie has almost scoffed the lot.
-‘Amazing,’ she says, looking over at the counter like she’s considering another slice.
-She puts down her fork, looks back to me.
+‘Amazing,’ she says, looking over at the counter as if she’s considering another slice.
+She puts down her fork and looks back to me.

 ‘Don’t worry, they’re just minor snags, you’ll get them sorted.
 You need to be positive and it will all come together.’

-I take another bite of the cake, and another.
-Three and a half months of living on a building site with the relentless drilling and hammering, not to mention coping with the builder’s bodge it approach, has sapped most of my positivity and strength.
+I take another bite of cake, and another.
+Three and a half months of living on a building site with the relentless drilling and hammering, not to mention coping with the builder’s bodge-it approach, has sapped most of my positivity and strength.

 ‘I’ve had enough,’ I tell her.
 ‘I spend my days wondering when the next disaster will strike.’